martinRenou/mambajs/README.md

 ## What Mambajs is NOT (yet)

 - **Not a replacement** for micromamba or rattler CLIs
-- **Lock file focused**: The `install`/`remove`/`pipInstall`/`pipUninstall` functions manipulate conda lock definitions (lock input → lock output).
+- **Does not install packages for you**: The `install`/`remove`/`pipInstall`/`pipUninstall` are "lock file focused" functions that manipulate conda lock definitions (lock input → lock output).
 They don't actually install/uninstall packages - it's up to you to handle the actual package installation where and how you want.
+We do provide some utility functions to install packages in an Emscripten FS though.

 ## Installation